 This Clinton Jackson Coley Award goes to the best book or pamphlet focusing on local historical concerns, including but not limited to the history of an Alabama community, town or county, or any institution therein (church, business, non-profit, etc.).

 Works published since January 2016 are eligible, and those written by non-professional historians are welcome.
-The next award will be given at the Alabama Historical Association's annual meeting in 2018.
-Check back in 2017 for instructions for submission.
+The next award will be given at the Alabama Historical Association's annual meeting in Birmingham on April 13, 2018.

 Previous recipients of the Clinton Jackson Coley Award: